A positive attitude. We’re serious! A sense of openness & a desire to learn are truly the most important things you can bring to this training.

 Four Chapters on Freedom (A great commentary on The Yoga Sutras.
 This is just one, there’s a lot out there)

-3 farm-to-table vegetarian meals per day, for the duration of the course, including spring water, our very own farm-roasted coffee, and herbal teas
+Three incredible vegetarian meals per day, for the duration of the course, including purified drinking water, coffee and tea.

 The Sacred Fig Reader, covering a rigorous + thoughtful curriculum based on accelerated learning principles.